DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Methodology

-As shown in the Figure~\hyperref[fig:sub]{\ref*{fig:sub}-(a)}, FDIM first applies Fast Fourier Transform (FFT)~\cite{gonzalez2009digital} to map the input feature maps \( x \) and \( y \) from the spatial domain into the frequency domain:
+FDIM first performs Pointwise Convolution (PWConv) \cite{zhang2020high} on the input feature map \(x\) to integrate channel information, and then applies a two-dimensional fast Fourier transform\cite{gonzalez2009digital} to map it from the spatial domain to the frequency domain: